- About this website

-I will affirm my beliefs, but I won’t single out any religious group to refute its beliefs or practices.
+I do not single out any religious group to refute its beliefs or practices.
 There is no need to refute the darkness if we stand in the Light, because the Light itself banishes all darkness.

-- No attacks on people, whether individuals or groups
+- No attacks on individuals or groups of people

 God hates sin, but He loves people even more.
 That is why He sent His Son to get rid of the sins and save the people.
 It would be fun to talk about other people’s sins, but that is a sin in itself: gossip.
 Since we are all sinners, we would only be arguing over the seating arrangement on the bus to hell.
 So instead I will concentrate on getting us all off the bus.

-I will never tell you that any specific person or any group of people are causing God’s anger to harm you.
+I will never tell you that any specific person or group of people are causing God’s anger to harm you.
 God does not punish the righteous for the sins of the wicked, and no one is strong enough to force Jesus to return against His will.